aimms/how-to/Articles/498/498-aimms-with-r.rst

     Colors represent (a) alloys in the left image and (b) elements in the right image.

 We can also visualize the same data in a `Sankey diagram <https://en.wikipedia.org/wiki/Sankey_diagram>`_, which are typically used to visualize flows in multi-level networks.
-This way, we can see breakdown of the final alloy step by step.
+A `sankey widget` is not available in AIMMS and, instead of building a custom widget - one could use R (or Python) to generate the sankey diagram as an image.
+This example shows that in addition to running machine learning models, data processing and transformations, R / Python can also be used to generate visualizations for your AIMMS WebUI application.

 .. figure:: sankey.png
     :scale: 70